LouisCharlesC/mess/README.md

 * Run-time error detection cost: when polymorphism prevents type errors to be detected at compile time.
 * etc.

 *mess* aims to have as little runtime cost as possible.
-The graph is built as a compile-time known type, no thread safe mechanism is used unless the scheduler requires it, and function arguments are stored as-is (in a `std::optional`).
+The graph is built as a compile-time type, no thread safe mechanism is used unless the scheduler requires it, and function arguments are stored as-is (in a `std::optional`).

 ### What *mess* does not offer